Mustafa Suleyman: DeepMind and Google

 In 2016, Suleyman led an effort to apply DeepMind's machine learning algorithms to help reduce the energy required to cool Google's data centres.
 The system evaluated the billions of possible combinations of actions that the data centre operators could take, and came up with recommendations based on the predicted power usage.
 The system discovered novel methods of cooling, leading to a reduction of up to 40% of the amount of energy used for cooling, and a 15% improvement in the buildings' overall energy efficiency.

-Post-DeepMind
+Since June 2019, Suleyman has served on the board of The Economist Group, which publishes The Economist newspaper.

+In August 2019, Suleyman was placed on administrative leave following allegations of bullying employees.
+The company hired an external lawyer to investigate, and shortly thereafter Suleyman left to take a VP role at parent company Google.
+An email circulated by DeepMind's leadership to staff after the story broke, as well as additional details published by Business Insider, said Suleyman's "management style fell short" of expected standards.

 In December 2019, Suleyman announced he would be leaving DeepMind to join Google, working in a policy role.

+Inflection AI
-Suleyman left Google in January 2022 and joined Greylock Partners as a venture partner.

-In March 2022, Suleyman co-founded a new AI lab venture with Reid Hoffman, known as Inflection AI which raised $225 million.
-The company was founded with the goal of leveraging "AI to help humans 'talk' to computers," and recruited former staff from companies such as Google and Meta.
+Suleyman left Google in January 2022 and joined Greylock Partners as a venture partner and in March 2022, Suleyman co-founded Inflection AI, a new AI lab venture with Greylock's Reid Hoffman.
+The company was founded with the goal of leveraging "AI to help humans 'talk' to computers," recruited former staff from companies such as Google and Meta and raised $225 million in its first funding round.

+In 2023, Inflection AI launched a chatbot named “Pi” for Personal Intelligence.
+The bot “remembers” past conversations and seems to get to know its users over time.
+According to Suleyman, the long-term goal for Pi is to be a digital “Chief of Staff”, with the initial design focused on maintaining conversational dialogue with users, asking questions, and offering emotional support.

+Microsoft AI

+In March 2024, Microsoft appointed Suleyman as Executive Vice President (EVP) and CEO of its newly created consumer AI unit, Microsoft AI.
+Several members of Inflection AI's team were also appointed to the division, including co-founder Karen Simonyan.

+Awards and honours

+Suleyman was appointed a Commander of the British Empire (CBE) in the 2019 New Year Honours.
+Suleyman was named by Time as one of the 100 most influential people in artificial intelligence in 2023 and in 2024.